weavejester/ragtime/README.md

 The migration store for SQL database is a special migrations table, and the migrations can be specified as either `.sql` files, or `.edn` files.
-For more information, see the documentation below:
+For more information, see the documentation below.

+Some Ragtime functions require one more element: a migration index.
+This should satisfy the `MigrationIndex` protocol, which has three methods:

+* `index-migration`       - index a migration by key
+* `deindex-migration`     - remove a migration from the index
+* `get-indexed-migration` - get an indexed migration by key

+This is used for storing migration information.
+By default this protocol is satisfied by an ordinary Clojure map, but could be attached to a persistence layer.

 [java.jdbc]: https://github.com/clojure/java.jdbc
 [next.jdbc]: https://github.com/seancorfield/next-jdbc